maiacorpuz/Final-Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* ~~Milestone 2 (11/21/19)~~ - Summarization of gapped reads.
 Following removal of adapter sequences and spliced reads, it will be important to map these sequences to the genome assemblies "hg38" and "RfamhumanrnamRNA" in STAR genome mapper.
 Our lab has written custom scripts to perform these tasks.
 Summarization of gapped reads will be performed in Unix language that can be displayed in a table format.

-Summary: I completed a first round of mapping alignments for LARP7 against RfamhumanrnaMrna and hg38 reference genomes.
+__Summary__: I completed a first round of mapping alignments for LARP7 against RfamhumanrnaMrna and hg38 reference genomes.
 Below is a table of data summarized from aligning a mock input of LARP7 with hg38.

 <p align="center">
 <img src="https://github.com/maiacorpuz/Final-Project/blob/master/2_STAR_out_LARP7mock_hg38.png" width="300" height="400">